Frequently Asked Questions

 We use the framework of Teaching Strategies Creative Curriculum in our classrooms as well as the Pyramid model for teaching social skills.
 Both of these are research-based and developmentally appropriate for children ages 3 to 5.
 Building relationships with families and children is the foundation of our curriculum.
 The classroom environment is set up with a variety of interest areas and children spend a significant portion of their day learning through play.
 We align our curriculum district-wide using Preschool through Grade 12 state academic standards as well as meeting the federal Head Start Child Outcomes.

 Where are the preschool programs located?

-We have many early childhood programs throughout the district: Berthoud Elementary, Berthoud EC at Turner MS, Carrie Martin, Centennial, Cottonwood Plains, Coyote Ridge, Edmondson, High Plains, Lincoln, Monroe, Ponderosa, Sarah Milner and Winona.
+We have many early childhood programs throughout the district: Berthoud Elementary, Berthoud EC at Turner MS, Carrie Martin, Centennial, Cottonwood Plains, Coyote Ridge, Edmondson, High Plains, Lincoln, Monroe, Ponderosa, Sarah Milner, Stansberry EC and Winona.
 All classrooms serve children from all funding sources.